Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Covertype with Model Experts

 \paragraph{Expert pool.} The pool contains $J{=}5$ pretrained models, trained once on the training split and then frozen: \begin{enumerate}[label=(\roman*),itemsep=1pt,topsep=2pt,leftmargin=*] \item a global histogram-gradient-boosted tree on all features; \item a low-elevation specialist (reweighted toward low elevations and wilderness areas~1--2); \item a high-elevation specialist (reweighted toward high elevations and wilderness areas~3--4); \item a topography-view MLP trained only on the continuous variables; \item a context-view random forest trained only on wilderness and soil indicators. \end{enumerate} The expert oracle accuracy on the validation split is $0.946$, a $+9.8$~pp gain over the best single expert ($0.848$), confirming that routing is nontrivial.
 The data split and expert-pool training seed are held fixed; only the downstream L2D training seed changes across runs.

 \paragraph{Protocol.} All methods use AdamW with cosine learning-rate decay.
 All the approaches use a linear head, lr~$10^{-3}$, weight decay~$10^{-4}$, and $40$~epochs.
-We report the results for $\beta=1/2$.
+We report results for per-expert weight $\lambda/J=1/2$.
 Checkpoints are selected by the lowest validation true deferral loss.

 \paragraph{Analysis.}